rlopez93/vk_minimal_latest/README.md

 # Modern Vulkan Application Sample
 ![appImg](doc/app.png)

 This repository demonstrates contemporary Vulkan API usage patterns in a single, comprehensive file.
-The example showcases Vulkan 1.3 core functionality along with maintenance 6 features, implemented with current best practices.
+The example showcases Vulkan 1.4 core functionality, implemented with current best practices.
+Therefore, Vulkan 1.4 is mandatory.

 > **Note**: This is not intended as a tutorial, but rather as a reference implementation demonstrating modern Vulkan development techniques.